Bruce Kison: Pitching style

 Kison threw a fastball, a hard slider, and offspeed pitches, though he was at his best when he could rely on the fastball and slider.
 When he first reached the major leagues, he had a sidearm delivery.
 However, after he battled injuries from 1971 through 1973, he changed to a three-quarter delivery, which gave him better control and relieved pressure on his shoulder.
 He was not a strikeout pitcher; in a 15-season career, he only had more than 100 strikeouts three times in a season, and in 1975, he had more walks (92) than strikeouts (89).
 Despite that, Kison had an ERA above the league average most years, and he finished his career with more than a hundred more innings pitched (1809 2/3) than hits allowed (1693).
 He tended to hit a lot of batters in his career; once, in the minor leagues, he hit seven in a game.
 Pat Jordan of Sports Illustrated attributed the hit-by-pitches to a late-breaking fastball and the need to throw inside pitches to keep his curveball effective.

+According to sportswriter Jon Bois, Kison and Pedro Martínez are the only two pitchers to have batters charge the mound at them four times during their careers.